unremarkablegarden/scala2mts/README.md

 Currently I've only compiled the GUI version for Apple Silicon Macs.
 Run it from the terminal after making it executable first.

+First download it from Releases in the left sidebar here on GitHub.

 ```
 cd ~/path/to/scala2mts
 chmod +x scala2mts